 The pie charts below illustrate the split of valuation methodology (shown as a percentage of portfolio value and number of companies).
-'External price' includes valuations based on funding rounds that typically completed in the last 12 months to the period end or shortly after the period end, and exits of companies where terms have been issued with an acquirer.
+'External price' includes valuations based on funding rounds that typically completed by the year end or shortly after the year end, and exits of companies where terms have been issued with an acquirer.
 'External price' also includes quoted holdings, which are held at their quoted price as at the valuation date.
 'Multiples' is predominantly used for valuations that are based on a multiple of revenues for portfolio companies.
-Where there is uncertainty around the potential outcomes available to a company, a probability weighted 'Scenario analysis' is considered.
-For further information please see Note 16, which only concerns the unquoted holdings in the portfolio.
+Where there is uncertainty around the potential outcomes available to a company, a probability-weighted 'scenario analysis' is considered.

+For further information please see Note 16.